 between Vaskans and Kyrians.

-The absurd caricatures of the crew the Kyrians have recreated are fortunately the only funny aspect in an overall very serious and unexpectedly credible plot.
+The absurd caricatures of the crew and the ship the Kyrians have recreated are fortunately the only funny aspect in an overall very serious and unexpectedly credible plot.
 "Living Witness" treats the question "What is truth actually?" more comprehensively than "Remember" could do.
 It is impressively demonstrated how history is written by the (military or moral) victor and how ignorance and stubbornness can hold back the truth even without anyone consciously denying it.
 And that even in an open and democratic society the prevalent view of history may easily become the only truth.
 Especially the museum and the simulations the Kyrians as the alleged victims have created made me think.
 Not that similar institutions on Earth would likely provide an equally wrong view of history, but it becomes obvious that the selected and accordingly presented exhibits, be they relics or reconstructions, may easily be mistaken for or overestimated as proof of a certain version of history.
 People only believe what they see - or are inspired to see.

 The episode is also unusual in that it has hardly anything to do with Voyager itself; it is an almost completely home-made alien thing.
 And not to its disadvantage.
 The end reveals that the whole story of Quarren and the Doctor has been presented as another simulation in the museum many years later - this time correctly reconstructed?

-The fake crew: Janeway - short hair and black gloves, Chakotay - the tattoo covering half of his face, Doctor - an android, Seven - full Borg and head of a Borg assault team, B'Elanna - transporter officer, Neelix - security officer, Tuvok - sadist with an evil grin, Paris and Kim - ditto, plus a Kazon running around with a rifle all the time
+The fake crew: Janeway - short hair and black gloves, Chakotay - the tattoo covering half of his face, Doctor - an android, Seven - full Borg and head of a Borg assault team, B'Elanna - transporter officer, Neelix - security officer, Tuvok - sadist with an evil grin, Paris - ditto, Kim - ditto, plus a Kazon running around with a rifle all the time

 Remarkable quotes: When diplomacy fails theres only one option - violence.
 Force must be applied without apology.
 Its the Starfleet way. (fake Janeway), "Granted, this looks like the briefing room, but these are not the people I knew, no one behaved like this..., well, aside from Mr. Paris."
 (Doctor)